cgaueb/MeshSampler/README.md

 ### Description

 Samples an input mesh and generates and stores surface samples in an out-of-core manner, to support very large numbers of samples.
 Results are written to a PLY file with an extension ".sampled.ply".
-Double the disk space occupied by the final PLY file is required during operation.

 **filename**: an OBJ file to load and sample.